LAVENDER GIANT HYSSOP

 Click on each photo thumbnail to enlarge.

 This native 2-4 foot tall perennial has square stems and opposite, ovate, toothed leaves up to 3 1/2 inches long and 2 inches wide, which give off an anise-like scent when crushed (A).
-Blue to violet, tubular, 2-lipped flowers occur in 2-3 inch clusters (spikes) on the upper stems (B).
+Undersides of the leaves are covered with fine white hairs giving them pale green to whitish color (D).
+Blue to violet, tubular, 2-lipped flowers with long projecting white stamens occur in 2-3 inch clusters (spikes) on the upper stems (B).
+At the base of each flower is a toothed, tube-shaped calyx composed of 5 fused sepals which are entirely lavender colored or greenish with lavender tips (C).

 Grows in woodlands or moist open sites, flowering from June through September.
-This plant, introduced from seed used in the Nebraska prairie restoration, is south of its usual range which extends into northern Nebraska.
-At Neale Woods, it is uncommon in Nebraska Prairie.
+This plant, introduced from seed used in the Nebraska prairie restoration at Neale Woods, was observed for a short time after the prairie was planted in 2001.
+A relatively short-lived perennial, it has not been observed recently.

 Native Americans used the leaves for tea and as a flavoring agent in cooking.
 It was widely planted by beekeepers for the good honey it produced.
 Other common names include Anise Hyssop and Blue Giant Hyssop.